chi-rb/chi-cloud/README.md

 ```
 This will leave the existing application intact with the addition of a `cloud` directory, that will contain the required configuration plus tmp folder with samples of some suggested tweaks.

 ### Destroy

 Removes cloud folder and destroys cloud locally:
 ```
 cloud destroy
 ```
+THIS IS DESTRUCTIVE - YOU HAVE BEEN WARNED

 ### Build